The rise in keyless technology and other convenience features means thieves will have to rethink their tactics...

-Remote keys left by the front door, in a pot in the hallway and even on the bedside table are vulnerable to this kind of high-tech attack, so Andy suggests placing them as far away from the vehicle as possible.
+Remote keys left by any door, in a pot in the hallway and even on the bedside table are vulnerable to this kind of high-tech attack, so Andy suggests placing them as far away from the vehicle as possible.

 ‘It might sound ridiculous but placing a keyless entry device in the microwave or even in the fridge will make sure the signal it emits is blocked,’ he says.

-If you don't fancy chilly keys in the morning, you could invest in a Faraday bag or wallet that is specifically designed to prevent radio frequency identification (RFID), near-field communication (NFC), Bluetooth, Sat Nav networks, mobile phone and WiFi connectivity being sent or received by what’s inside.
+Rather than leave your keys in the microwave or fridge you could invest in a Faraday pouch that is specifically designed to prevent radio frequency identification (RFID), near-field communication (NFC), Bluetooth, Sat Nav networks, mobile phone and WiFi connectivity being sent or received by what’s inside.

-It’s also worth keeping in mind that some keyless cars can be driven for a while without the key being in the car.
-Your insurer may reject a claim where the keys have been left in the car or if the car had been left unlocked.
+Also, don’t forget about your spare keys and apply the same level of care to your spare keys as you would to your main keys or fobs.
+It’s also worth keeping in mind that keyless cars can be driven until the engine is switched off without the key being in the car.
+Your insurer will reject a claim where the keys have been left in the car or if the car had been left unlocked.